-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are made by a managed care entity or entities.
-The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
-Describe how payments are made to the managed care entity or entities: \ppendi x I: Financial Accountability I-3: Payment (2 of 7) ect payment.
-In addition to providing that the Medicaid agency makes payments directly to providers of waiver vices, payments for waiver services are made utilizing one or more of the following arrangements (select at least one).
-The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.
-The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on

 The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.

-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.
-Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities. (nnondi x I: Financial Accountability тррени I 3.
-Payment (2 of 7)
+Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent:

-1-3: Payment (3 of 7)
+Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.

+Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.